Core Construction

 We build industrial facilities ranging from 20,000 to 500,000 square feet in the DFW Metroplex.
 Our sweet spot is 50,000 to 200,000 square foot warehouse, distribution, and light manufacturing buildings where we can deliver the most competitive pricing.

-Do you work with developers or only end users?
+Do you work with developers, general contractors, or only end users?

-We work with both.
-Industrial developers rely on us for spec buildings and multi-phase business park development.
-End users and property owners choose us when they want a direct relationship with their general contractor without the complexity of multiple bid packages.
+All three.
+Industrial developers and general contractors rely on us for spec building and multi-phase business park concrete work.
+End users and property owners choose us when they want a direct relationship with the crew pouring their concrete, without an extra layer of markup.

 How do you handle permitting across different cities?

 Each municipality in the Mid-Cities has different permitting requirements and timelines.
 We maintain relationships with building departments in Grapevine, Southlake, Coppell, Irving, and surrounding cities.
-We handle all permit applications, plan reviews, and inspections as part of our general contractor scope.
+We handle permit applications, plan reviews, and inspections as part of our scope of work.

 What type of concrete work do you self-perform?